Systemic Risk for Financial Institutions of Major Petroleum-Based Economies: The Role of Oil

-This paper examines the relationship between oil movements and systemic risk of financial institution in major petroleum-based economies.
-We estimate ΔCoVaR for those institutions and observe the presence of elevated increases in its levels corresponding to the subprime and global financial crises.
-The results provide evidence in favor of risk measurement improvements by accounting for oil returns in the risk functions.
-The spread between the standard CoVaR and the CoVaR that includes oil absorbs in a time range longer than the duration of the oil shock.
-This indicates that the drop in the oil price has a longer effect on risk and requires more time to be discounted by the financial institutions.
-To support the analysis, we consider also the other major market-based systemic risk measures.
+This paper examines the relationship between oil price movements and systemic risk of many financial institutions in major petroleum-based economies.
+We estimate ΔCoVaR for those institutions and thereby observe the presence of elevated increases in the levels corresponding to the subprime and global financial crises.
+The results provide evidence in favour of a better risk measurement by accounting for oil returns in the risk functions.
+The estimated spread between the standard CoVaR and the CoVaR that includes oil is absorbed in a time range that is longer than the duration of the oil shocks.
+This indicates that the drop in oil prices has a longer effect on risk and requires more time to be discounted by the financial institutions.
+To support the analysis, we consider other major market-based systemic risk measures.

 Keywords: Systemic Risk, Risk Measurement, VaR, ΔCoVaR, Oil, Financial Institutions, Petroleum-based Economies

 JEL Classification: C22, C58, G01, G17, G20, G21, G32